tebl/C64-Kernal-Switcher/README.md

 When installing in the computer, the pin on the bottom are inserted into the socket.
 You'll now need to find suitable places to attach the signal wires to the mainboard, you'll need to find a spot for the RESET and the RESTORE lines.
 RESET will have continuity to pin 40 on the 6510 processor, a spot for RESTORE can be found by tracing from pin 3 of the keyboard connector (pin 2 is missing).
 As with all things Commodore, Ray Carlsen will probably have a picture of those points for your specific revision so take a look [http://personalpages.tds.net/~rcarlsen/cbm/switchless%20JiffyDOS/](http://personalpages.tds.net/~rcarlsen/cbm/switchless%20JiffyDOS/).

 ## Kernals
 There have been made several kernals for the Commodore 64, this solution allows you to add 3 other kernals in addition to the original one (you'll need it for compatibility).
-Among my favourites are the SD2IEC kernal, TurboTape ROM and JiffyDOS - most of these you'll find online, usually in the form of an 8kb bin-file.
-Note that JiffyDOS, while a popular choice, is still under license so you should therefore obtain a registered license for it!
+Among my favourites are the [SD2IEC Kernal ROM](https://csdb.dk/release/?id=159050), [Turbo Tape Kernal ROM](https://csdb.dk/release/?id=47403) and [JiffyDOS](http://www.go4retro.com/products/jiffydos/).
+Note that JiffyDOS, while a popular choice is still under license so you should therefore seek to obtain a registered license for it!

 On windows you can generate a 32kb file with your selected kernals by using the copy command, this can then be flashed to a blank 27C256 EPROM.
 Substitute kernals 2-4 with those of your choice: